 Life is very different these days.
-I’ve always loved studying and academia, and in 2018 I started my History degree at the University of Oxford.
-At the time of writing this, I am finishing up my final year of my undergraduate studies.
+I’ve always loved studying and academia, and in 2018 I started my History degree at the University of Oxford, and graduated in 2021.
 But what hasn’t changed is my love for art, for writing, and for delicious, flavourful food.
 Hence, I also now have this blog, working as a food photographer and recipe developer.
-While it necessitates a busy schedule, I love having a balance between my studies, and my creative work!
+While it necessitates a busy schedule, this creative outlet makes me super happy.

 Now, a few more fun facts.
-I’m a cat person, and have an incredibly adorable cat named Pearl, who lives with my mum and stepdad near Brighton.
+I’m a cat person, and have an incredibly adorable cat named Pearl, who still lives with mum.
 Most people would describe me as a very early riser (usually between 4:30 and 5am!) because that’s when my creativity peaks.
 I love reading, particularly non-fiction and self-improvement books, as well as listening to endless podcasts.
-And I write poetry in my spare time a lot, but never share it because *cringe* (haha).
+And I write poetry in my spare time a lot, but never share it because *cringe*.

 About Earth of Maria

 After wanting to give blogging a go for ages, I decided to start my website, as well as my Instagram page @earthfmariaa, at the same time as I started university.
 Yep, life got as hectic as it sound.
-By that point, I had been vegan for a long time (read more about my journey below) and had learnt a lot about cooking delicious plant based meals.
+By that point, I had learned a lot about photography in my spare time, and taught myself how to prepare delicious, healthy meals.
 So it made sense to start a blog in order to share my recipes, and also give my confidence a bit of a boost.

 I fell in love with blogging straight away, as it brought together three of my favourite things: photography, writing, and cooking.
-But I also discovered an amazing community of people who shared my interests, whether veganism or recipe development, and learnt so much about myself, growing as a person thanks to this wonderful creative outlet.
+But I also discovered an amazing community of people who shared my interests, whether healthy eating or recipe development, and learnt so much about myself during the past years (read more about my journey below).

-Since then, I have worked hard to turn this website into a resource designed to inspire others to eat more wholesome plant based meals, and make the journey as delicious as possible!
-While it’s changed a lot over the years, I have stuck closely to my core principles: simplicity, wholesome ingredients, and plenty of flavour.
+Since then, I have worked hard to turn this website into a resource designed to inspire others to eat more wholesome, nourishing meals, and make the journey as delicious as possible!
+While it’s changed a lot over the years, I have stuck closely to my core principles: simplicity, whole food ingredients, and plenty of flavour.

 What you’ll find on this blog

-I specialise in developing vegan comfort food for busy people.
+I specialize in developing flavorful plant based recipes using whole food ingredients.
+My speciality is in dinner and lunch ideas.
 Whether you’re a busy professional, a student, or a stay-at-home parent with a to-do list that’s a mile long, you’ll find plenty of ideas that are ideal for you.

 - Try out my sweet and sour tofu recipe for an incredible way to make tofu taste good.